secureblue/secureblue/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Note: requests for alternate or additional community forums or messaging platforms is forbidden.

 **To Reproduce**
 Steps to reproduce the behavior: